UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

 different successor generation ordering and variants of the Minimax algorithm.
 Monte Carlo Tree Search with different configurations will also be used.

+We are going to focus on the analysis of the results of the computer players (wins, draws, losses, and other quality parameters, such as the number of plays to obtain the win/loss) and average time spent to obtain the plays.

 # Open Source Project Credits

-We are going to focus on the analysis of the results of the computer players (wins, draws, losses, and other quality parameters, such as the number of plays to obtain the win/loss) and average time spent to obtain the plays.
+All the code is free to use and experiment with, but all github accounts stated bellow should be mencionned.
+Project made by Henrique dos Santos Teixeira (UShouldRun), João Pedro Gouveia Ferreira (johnpierre), Pedro Pereira (PedroPeras).